Netball in the Cook Islands

 The Cook Islands compete as a part of netball's Oceania region.
 More than 1,000 players have registered to play the sport.
 Participation in the game grew during the 1970s.
 Much of this is possible because of the national governing organisation, the Cook Islands Netball Association which is a member of Oceania Netball Federation.
 Because of the level of organisation and the game's development, the country has participated at several international events including the Pacific Games, the Commonwealth Games, the World Games, the Oceania Netball Tournament, the World Youth Netball Championship, and the International Challenge Men's and Mixed Netball Tournament.
 A demonstration of the Cook Islands success can be found by looking at the national team: It is one of the top ranked in the world.

 Netball has grass roots support and plays an important part in the life of women on the islands.
 There are over 15 netball clubs.
 Beyond club competitions, the game is played at schools and at national festivals like the Manea Games.
 The game's reach extends beyond traditional gender boundaries and is also being played by some Cook Islander men.
 Netball has benefited from several high visibility players and administrators, who have helped to develop the game internally and internationally.

 About the Cook Islands

 The Cook Islands are an island nation, with a population of 23,400 people as of September 2010.
 As of 2006, there were 15,324 total residents of the Cook Islands.
 Of these, 7,822 were male and 7,502 were female.
-The most populated islands and regions were Raratonga with 10,226 residents of which 5,008 were female, Aitutaki with 1,975 total residents of whom 989 were female, Mangaia with 631 total residents of which 324 were female, Atiu with 558 residents of which 275 were female, Pukapuka with 419 total residents of whom 184 were female, Mauke with 372 total residents of which 178 were female, and Manihiki with 344 total residents of which 153 are female.
+The most populated islands and regions were Rarotonga with 10,226 residents of whom 5,008 were female, Aitutaki with 1,975 total residents of whom 989 were female, Mangaia with 631 total residents of whom 324 were female, Atiu with 558 residents of whom 275 were female, Pukapuka with 419 total residents of whom 184 were female, Mauke with 372 total residents of whom 178 were female, and Manihiki with 344 total residents of whom 153 are female.